 The activities conducted by the Erich Fromm Study Center serve the aim of conveying and further developing the sociopsychological thinking of Erich Fromm.
 Taking a humanistic understanding of science as its basis, it is concerned with investigating and probing the psychological and social conditions for the success of humans and society, as well as with the application of corresponding findings to course contents and research projects.

 Professor Dr. Thomas Kühn, who holds the Erich Fromm Endowed Professorship, and Dr. Rainer Funk, Head of the Erich Fromm Institute in Tübingen, manage and run the Erich Fromm Study Center together.
-The centre has been established at the International Psychoanalytic University (IPU) with the support of the Karl Schlecht Foundation (KSG).

 Thomas Kühn, born 1971, has been the Erich Fromm Endowed Professor since October 2016.
 At the same time, he is responsible for the specialist field of work and organisational psychology at the IPU Berlin.
 Prior to this as a Senior Researcher at the University of Bremen from 2009 to 2016, he was Head of the Social and Market Psychology Department at the Institute of Psychology and Transfer.
 In 2015, he was awarded the Venia legendi for psychology at the University of Bremen.
 His post-doctoral (habilitation) treatise was entitled: "Kritische Sozialpsychologie des modernen Alltags.
 Zum Potenzial einer am Lebenslauf orientierten Forschungsperspektive"/Critical Sociopsychology of the Modern Everyday.
 On the Potential for a Research Perspective Oriented to a Life Course.
 (Springer VS publisher 2015).